NanoNets/nanonets-python-wrapper/README.md

 3. Object Detection
 4. OCR

-Check us out at https://nanonets.com
+Check us out at https://nanonets.com. <br>
 To find out about our GUI solution or to get your API key, check out https://app.nanonets.com

 ** **